ZCban/SpectreSafe/README.md

 **[NEW] The only way to edit the tpm serial is to disable the cpu tpm and replace it with an external tpm by reinstalling from 0 windows, without reinstalling windows it will not read the new tpm saying that no tpm is activated

+**[NEW] added remove old unconnected devices to remove traces of old devices or those with changed serial numbers 07/03/2025

 ## Installation

 1. **Clone the repository:**